matcyr/APBJC2024_GNN_Tutorial/readme.md

 - `torch`
 - `torch_geometric`

+**Note**: The provided dependencies are configured for CPU usage only.
+If you want to train the model using a GPU, please refer to the [PyTorch website](https://pytorch.org/get-started/locally/) for instructions on setting up a GPU-backed environment.

-### 1. Conda + Linux/Windows
+### 1. Conda + Linux
-To install the environment from the provided `environment.yml` file, run the following commands in your terminal:
+If you have a linux platform with conda installed.
+You can simply install the environment from the provided `environment.yml` file.
+Run the following commands in your terminal:

 ```bash
 conda env create -f environment.yml -n <env_name>